dbt-labs/corp/docs/benefits.md

 [Notion reference](https://www.notion.so/dbtlabs/Bright-Wellness-Program-699cfc7511f743f887226ed218adf676?pvs=4)

-🚨 At dbt Labs self-care is not a luxury; it's a priority. dbt Labs partnered with [Bright](https://choosebright.com/dbt/), the creators of a well-being platform for teams, to offer you a comprehensive well-being program - the Bright Pass - for free!
+At dbt Labs, self-care is not a luxury, it's a priority.
+We partner with [Bright](https://choosebright.com/dbt/), the creators of a well-being platform for teams, to offer you a comprehensive well-being program - the Bright Pass - for free!

 - Keynotes and other events are also included each week covering a range of topics, such as financial well-being, sleep,  and coping with stress.
 - The Bright Pass gives you access to over 250 live, virtual classes each week.
 Sessions include daily yoga, fitness, meditation, and nutrition!